JavaScript Foundations: Your First Interactive Web Page - Web Development (Professional Practice)

 This lesson covers how to retrieve data that a user has typed into a form.
 We will use the .value property to access the input from form fields, a key skill for interactive applications.

-4. Working with Arrays and Objects5
+4. Arrays and Objects6

 Chapter lessons

-5. Asynchronous JavaScript and APIs5
+5. Asynchronous JavaScript5

 Chapter lessons